Mpox (formerly Monkeypox)

 Mpox usually resolves without treatment, with symptoms lasting from 2 to 4 weeks.
 However, it is highly infectious from the time the symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 Serious infection may require hospitalisation.

-Scarlet Alliance will continue to provide updates as they become available.
+Information about mpox is rapidly changing, and Scarlet Alliance will continue to provide updates as they become available.

 Signs and Symptoms